KennyWibowo/SD_Clicky/README.md

 SDHACKS project by Varun Sujit, Kenny Wibowo, Joeseph Thomas and Karen Lo

 ## Description ##
-QuickQuack is an online tool that allows streamlined interaction between a teacher and their students.
+QuickQuack is an online tool that allows streamlined interaction between teachers and their students.
 Teachers can create polling questions that students can answer to stimulate discussion across classrooms.
 Teachers can also generate visual graphs to get classroom trends to improve their own teaching techniques.
 QuickQuack is primarly built off nodejs with the help of basic markup languages.